 Another great way to fast is by reducing some of the time and energy spent watching TV, playing video games, using the computer or phone, and instead choosing to spend time praying, reading their Bible or serving others.

-Refer to our “Sample Fasting Calendar for Kids” as an additional resource for you and your kids during the fasting season.
+Refer to our “KIDS PRAYER GUIDE” as an additional resource for you and your kids during the fasting season.

 The main thing is for kids to recognize the value behind setting aside special times to disconnect from some of the extra-curricular activities and treats they enjoy on a regular basis and learn how to connect to God in a closer way.
 Write down a few prayer requests and pray together for those things throughout the fast.